The Maid of Amsterdam: Traditional Recordings

 Folk song collector James Madison Carpenter recorded several versions in the early 1930s, mainly in Scotland and presumably from seamen.
 Stanley Slade of Bristol, England, known as 'The Last Shantyman', sang a version to folklorist Peter Kennedy in 1943, and the recording is available online via the Vaughan Williams Memorial Library.
 Kennedy also recorded fishermen at Cadgwith, Cornwall, England, singing a version.
 Both versions can be heard on the British Library Sound Archive website.

 Alan Lomax recorded two versions of the song in the United States, one from Charles J Finger of Washington D.C. in 1937, and another from Captain Richard Maitland in Sailor's Snug Harbor retirement home in Staten Island, New York in 1939.
 Helen Creighton recorded two versions in Nova Scotia, Canada in the 1940s.

 Popular Recordings

 The song has been recorded by various artists, such as operatic baritone Leonard Warren, the Robert Shaw Chorale and Paul Clayton.
 It was featured on the ending credits of episode two of the 1950s television show The Buccaneers and also as background music on various episodes.
 It is the 2nd track of the soundtrack of the video game Assassin's Creed IV: Black Flag, and the song can be heard when the main character is sailing the ship.
-Further a version of it is sung by the sailors in the 1979 tv-movie Mayflower: The Pilgrims' Adventure.
+Further a version of it is sung by the sailors in the 1979 tv-movie Mayflower: The Pilgrims' Adventure, as well as by the whalers in the opening of the 1956 film version of Moby Dick.

-Philip Seymour Hoffman gives an informal performance of the song in the film The Master.
+Philip Seymour Hoffman gives an informal performance of the song in the 2012 film The Master.

 It also featured in the medley of music that was played daily on the commencement of programmes on Westward Television.